-Kayaking in Marin County is a fantastic option any weekend of the year.
-But Saturday of Memorial Day weekend, the folks at Point Reyes Outdoors have a special Tomales Bay kayaking experience planned on the wilderness and water wonderland of the Point Reyes National Seashore.
+Kayaking in Marin County is a fantastic option for any weekend of the year.
+But on Saturday and Sunday of Memorial Day weekend, the folks at Blue Waters Kayaking have a special Tomales Point Exploration planned on the wilderness and water wonderland of the Point Reyes National Seashore.

 If you prefer your outdoor adventures on land, hiking in Marin County reaches new heights this time of year, with the spring wildflowers in full bloom and guided hikes that let you see the season’s visiting whales and seals.

 What kind of hike do you like?
 If you flock to bird watching or wildlife, Audubon Canyon Ranch is home to countless species of waterbirds, land birds, reptiles and more.